orchetect/MIDIKit/Sources/MIDIKitIO/MIDIKitIO.docc/MIDIKitIO-Devices.md

 etc.

 In most use cases, it is not necessary work with devices and entities.
 A single pair of endpoint collections (inputs and outputs) may be accessed directly which contains all endpoints that exist in the system.
-See <doc:Endpoints> for more information.
+See <doc:MIDIKitIO-Endpoints> for more information.

 ## Topics